ox/aim-oscar-server/Readme.md

 The server has two addresses that need to be set:

-- `addr`: The host:port that the server listens on to provide Basic OSCAR Service
+- `addr`: The host:port that the server binds to
+- `bos`: The host:port that clients will try to reach to access Basic OSCAR Services

-The `addr` needs to be an IP that the client can reach directly, not `0.0.0.0`.
-If you're running the client in a virtual environment then `addr` should be set to the local IP of the machine.
+The `bos` needs to be an IP that the client can reach directly, not `0.0.0.0`.
+If you're running the client in a virtual environment then `bos` should be set to the local IP of the machine.
 On macOS you can find this by running:

 ```
 osascript -e "IPv4 address of (system info)"